Living with Incontinence: Social and Emotional Challenges

 Loss of Privacy

 The bathroom is the ultimate place of privacy.
-We can close the door to the bathroom so that no one invades this space when we are in there.
-To have someone come with us into the bathroom can cause a loss of dignity, sense of dependence and loss of self.
+We can close the door to the bathroom so that no one invades our space when we are there.
+To have someone come with us into the bathroom can cause a loss of dignity, sense of dependence, and loss of self.
 Using a commode next to the bed or a urinal will require weighing your need for privacy with your capacity for independence.
-You are not along if you feel embarrassed about using products or needing help with these most basic of human functions.
+You are not alone if you feel embarrassed about using products or needing help with these most basic of human functions.
 What if you need someone to help you wipe yourself?
 What if your bed partner wakes up to find the bed wet?

 When you go out, do you think about how long you will be gone and where the bathrooms are along your route?
-Does cold weather make you even more anxious about your ability to confidently leave home?
+Does cold weather make you more anxious about your ability to confidently leave home?
 Are you afraid to travel or make plans with friends for fear there won’t be a bathroom when you need one?
-Incontinence often leads to limiting activities, declining social invitations and avoiding travel.
+Incontinence often leads to limiting activities, declining social invitations, and avoiding travel.
 The anxiety of trying to find a bathroom in a strange place or needing help from someone when you go to the bathroom may keep you from leaving the house.
-Always thinking about this issue is not only tremendously burdensome but can keep you from enjoying an activity and your companion.
+Always thinking about this issue is not only tremendously burdensome but can keep you from enjoying activities and companionship.

 It’s not easy to be odor free when you are living with incontinence.
-You may not smell anything out of the ordinary, as our sense of smell adapts overtime to a constant odor.
-It’s also true that sense of smell decreases with both age and many chronic illnesses including Alzheimer’s disease, Parkinson’s disease and stroke.
-When someone else brings up the topic - hopefully in a respectful way - be open to reevaluating what you can do to manage odor better.
+You may not smell anything out of the ordinary, as our sense of smell adapts over time to a constant odor.
+It’s also true that sense of smell decreases with both age and many chronic illnesses including Alzheimer’s disease, Parkinson’s disease, and stroke.
+If someone else brings up the topic—hopefully in a respectful way—be open to reevaluating what you can do to manage odor better.

-Coping: Denial happens when you don’t want to admit to this as a problem.When someone else brings up the topic be willing to discuss the problem and possible solutions.
-Talk with your physician, nurse or an occupational therapist for more tips on managing with incontinence.
+Coping: Denial happens when you don’t want to admit a problem.When someone else brings up the topic, be willing to discuss the problem and possible solutions.
+Talk with your physician, nurse, or an occupational therapist for more tips on managing and living well with incontinence.

 There are many products to help deal with incontinence.
 Different products help in different situations.
-What you use will depend on whether there is urinary incontinence only or also bowel incontinence, and whether you are dealing with a serious case of incontinence or just a “leak.”
-Available products include: commodes, urinals, pads, adult incontinence underwear (wrap-arounds or pull-ups), and plastic covers for the bed and a favorite chair or couch.
+What you use will depend on whether there is urinary incontinence only or also bowel incontinence, and whether you are dealing with a more advanced case of incontinence or simply minor leakage.
+Available products include commodes, urinals, pads, adult incontinence underwear (wrap-arounds or pull-ups), and plastic covers for the bed and a favorite chair or couch.
 Urinary incontinence in early stages can be dealt with by using absorbent pads in underwear.
 Pads come in different sizes for mild to severe incontinence.
-If it becomes worse, then protective underwear can be used.
-They are now available like regular underwear with elastic waist bands and are easy to put on and take off.
-For lighter “leaks” underwear liners often work well and are the least intrusive.
+If the condition worsens, protective underwear can be used.
+These undergarments are now available like regular underwear with elastic waistbands and are easy to put on and take off.
+For lighter leaks, underwear liners often work well and are the least intrusive.

-Coping: Talk with your physician about products or check out the options at your local pharmacy.
+Coping: Talk with your physician about products, or check out the options at your local pharmacy.
 Your physician can give you a referral to an occupational therapist who can evaluate what products would be best for your situation.
-Often people find it easier to accept wearing panty liners or absorbent pads than protective underwear.
+Often people find it easier to accept wearing underwear liners or absorbent pads than protective underwear.

 It’s not “giving up” to use a product.
 Using a product can help keep you maintain dignity and independence.